 From Champex-Lac, we have two choices – take the Breya cable car or hike entirely on foot.
 “We go on foot, don’t we?”
 Errol leaves no choice.
 We are here to hike, after all.
 A mistake, but we don’t know it yet…

 The climb, which goes though larches under the cable car line, is long and monotonous, without too much interest except for guaranteeing to warm you up.
 Once we reach the Breya upper station and its restaurant, we begin our ascent to the Orny Hut.
 It starts as a gentle climb, and during the first hour we are gaining in altitude rather slowly.
 And we take it slowly, with frequent breaks.

 Later, the hiking trail becomes narrow, steep and a bit vertiginous.
 A few passages are equipped with chains for a better grip.
 And for a deeper sensation of the mountains judging by the face expressions of our friends.
 For them it’s an unexpected introduction to the alpine world.
 We come across some groups of hi-tech equipped and brightly dressed climbers, with ice axes and crampons tied to their bags.
 We seem to be the only ones, who don’t carry any kind of equipment.

 While the views open up, the sky becomes very cloudy.
 The weather changes very rapidly.
 The mist limits our visibility.
 By now the fog is too dense that my camera doesn’t focus.
 Thunderstorm is on its way.
 At one of the passages with the chains, the visibility is almost zero.
 The path is too narrow to stay and wait for the storm to pass.
 We have no choice but to keep moving forward.
 We put on our fleeces and Gore-Tex jackets.
-A friend of us also puts on her “jacket”… which turns out to be something from cotton, vaguely resembling a long-sleeved cotton shirt.
+Our friend also puts on her “jacket”… which turns out to be something from cotton, vaguely resembling a long-sleeved fleece.

 The rain pushes us to the limit.
 We are now completely soaked ….
 Our friends are freezing.
 But we keep walking.
 As if fog and storm aren’t enough, a violent hail arrives.
 Our jackets barely provide any protection.